Arctic World Archive

-The Arctic World Archive (AWA) is a facility for data preservation, located in the Svalbard archipelago on the island of Spitsbergen, Norway, not far from the Svalbard Global Seed Vault.
-It contains data of historical and cultural interest from several countries, as well as all of American multinational company GitHub's open source code, in a deeply buried steel vault, with the data storage medium expected to last for 500 to 1,000 years.
-It is run as a profit-making business by private company Piql and the state-owned coal-mining company Store Norske Spitsbergen Kulkompani (SNSK).
+The Arctic World Archive (AWA) is a facility for data preservation, located in the Svalbard archipelago on the island of Spitsbergen of Norway, a mere few hundred metres away from the Svalbard Global Seed Vault.
+It contains data of historical and cultural interest from several countries, as well as all of American multinational company GitHub's open source repositories, stored on silver halide film stored under the Arctic permafrost in a large steel vault.
+It is run as a profit-making business by private company Piqi and the state-owned coal-mining company Store Norske Spitsbergen Kulkompani (SNSK).

 History

 Piql is a Norwegian data-storage company that specialises in long-term storage of digital media.
 Piql and SNSK created the deeply buried steel vault out of a mineshaft of an abandoned coal mine.
 At the time of its opening as the Arctic World Archive on 27 March 2017, the Brazilian, Mexican and Norwegian governments deposited copies of various historical documents in the vault.